scala/scala3/docs/docs/reference/derivation.md

         throw new MatchError(mx.ordinal)        // (9)
     }
 ```
 The inline method `eqlCases` takes as type arguments the alternatives of the ADT that remain to be tested.
 It takes as value arguments mirrors of the two instances `x` and `y` to be compared and an integer `n` that indicates the ordinal number of the case that is tested next.
-Its produces an expression that compares these two values.
+It produces an expression that compares these two values.

 If the list of alternatives `Alts` consists of a case of type `Case[_, elems]`, possibly followed by further cases in `alts1`, we generate the following code: